← Back to Blog

 Maintain Scannable Contrast

 The single most important rule: dark foreground, light background.
-A contrast ratio of at least 4:1 ensures reliable scanning across devices and lighting conditions.
+At a contrast ratio of 4:1 or better, codes scan reliably across devices and lighting conditions.

 Avoid: